prefer-robust-stmts

 statements in a transaction.

-add table#
+add table

-add column#
+add column

-add constraint#
+add constraint

-add indexCREATE INDEX CONCURRENTLY
+CREATE INDEX CONCURRENTLY

 failing will leave behind INVALID